atolaini/French-flower-company/README.md

 # React Website

 This is not a completed project, it is in development.
-But this Website is being build using React JS, SASS and Gulp.
+But this Website is being built using React JS, SASS and Gulp.